 For my bangles, I used a cider pint.
 It’s so handy and you can see all your bangles at one glance.

 I can’t begin to tell you how easy this DIY really is.
 So I love beer/cider bottle caps.
-I usually collect a few, admire them for a while and trash them.
+I used to collect a few, admire them for a while and trash them.
 Mainly because I didn’t know what to do with them.
 Lately, I’ve been trying to be conscious of the trash we create in our home and have been actively seeking ways to recycle and repurpose things.

 The other day while reorganising my accessories I put an apple cider bottle and an egg carton to good use.
 It was a Little Creatures Pipsqueak Cider bottle that’s a beautiful brown.
 It also has the cutest little bottle cap and I couldn’t help but save one.
 I love the illustration on it.